-When the New Jersey Devils decided to take Taylor Hall out of the lineup for the last two games, it became clear that a trade was inevitable.
+When the New Jersey Devils decided to remove Taylor Hall from the lineup for the last two games, it became clear that a trade was inevitable.
 That deal has finally happened, with Hall and Blake Speers heading to the Arizona Coyotes.
 The Devils will receive a 2020 first-round pick (top-three protected), a conditional 2021 third-round pick, Nate Schnarr, Nick Merkley and Kevin Bahl in exchange for the star forward.
-The third-round pick is upgraded to a first if the Coyotes re-sign Hall and win a playoff round, or a second if only one of those two things happen.
+The third-round pick will be upgraded to a first should the Coyotes re-sign Hall and win a playoff round, or a second if only one of those two things happen.
 New Jersey will retain half of Hall’s $6MM cap hit this season.

-John Chayka, the general manager of the Coyotes, released a short statement on the deal:
+John Chayka, general manager of the Coyotes, released a short statement on the deal:

 Hall is one of the elite talents in the game today; a Hart Trophy winner, a high-end playmaker and one of the NHL’s most talented forwards.
 We are beyond thrilled to add Taylor to our team as we continue in our mission of bringing a Stanley Cup home to Arizona.

-The Coyotes were able to bring Hall into the fold without losing a single player off their roster, one that already had them in first place in the Pacific Division.
+The Coyotes were able to bring Hall into the fold without trading away a single player from their active roster, one that already had them in first place in the Pacific Division.
 That’s an incredible feat given he is less than two years removed from winning a Hart Trophy as the league MVP after scoring 93 points in 76 games and carrying the Devils to a playoff berth.
-Hall immediately becomes arguably the most dangerous offensive weapon on an Arizona team that has only scored 97 goals this season.
+Hall immediately becomes the most dangerous offensive weapon on an Arizona team that has only scored 97 goals this season.

 In fact, Hall’s 25 points in 30 games this season would make him the leading scorer on the Coyotes, who are currently topped by Clayton Keller and Nick Schmaltz with 23 each.
 Adding that kind of a talent this far before the trade deadline is impressive, and gives the Coyotes even more time to try and convince him to sign an extension before he hits free agency.